johnhess/dj-sec/dj-sec.md

 	$("#some-id").html(someText);     // jquery
 	element.innerHTML = someText;     // plain ol' js

 ---

 ## XSS: Summary

 * Do.
 Not.
 Trust.
 User.
 Input.
-* Escape user input 100% of the time.
+* Escape user input when you render it.
+Every  time.
 * Just because it came from your server as JSON doesn't mean it's not user input.
 * Templating is your friend.
 	* Django templating server-side